-In this unit students study the purposes of religion generally and then consider the religious beliefs developed by one or more than one than one religious tradition or denomination in response to the big questions of life.
-Students study how particular beliefs within one or more than one religious tradition or denomination may be expressed through the other aspects of religion, and explore how this is intended to foster meaning for adherents.
-Students then consider the interaction between significant life experience and religion.
+In this unit students study the purposes of religion generally and then consider the religious beliefs developed by a religious tradition or religious denomination in response to the big questions of life.
+Students study how particular beliefs within a religious tradition or religious denomination may be expressed through the other aspects of religion, and explore how this is intended to foster meaning for adherents.
+Students then consider the interaction between significant life experiences and religion.

-- 1. Discuss and analyse the nature and purpose of religion and religious beliefs. - 2.
-Examine how beliefs and their expression in other aspects of religion is intended to respond to the search for meaning. - 3.
-Discuss and analyse the interplay between religious beliefs and their expression through related aspects and significant life experience.
+- Analyse the nature and purpose of religion and religious beliefs. - Examine how beliefs and their expression through other aspects of religion are intended to respond to the search for meaning. - Analyse the interplay between religious beliefs and their expression through related aspects of religion and significant life experiences.